A guide to choosing the best Blue Mountains hikes & bush walks

 Six Foot track ( overnight hikes Blue Mountains)

 Definitely, the hardest bushwalk you could find in the Blue Mountains area and its an overnight hike in Blue Mountains.
 A trek absolutely suitable for seasoned hikers and the completion of it takes over three to four days.
-This 45km hike needs full preparation with all camping gears to stay over 2 to 3 nights.
+This 45km hike needs full preparation with all camping gear to stay over 2 to 3 nights.
 The trek starts at Katoomba and goes all the way to Jenolan caves.
 This iconic Blue Mountains hike is a horse track used during 1884 to travel between Katoomba to Jenolan caves when no modern transportation exits.
 Thee are some dedicated camper grounds alongside the trek and those are Old ford reserve, Cox’s river, Allum creek, and Black range.
 Some of the highlights of the trek which you shouldn’t be missing are Boonie Doon falls, and Bowtells swing bridge.

 Safety tips for bush walk and hikes

-We advise you to take extra mile towards your personal safety when selecting any of these Blue Mountains bushwalks and hikes, we mentioned here.
+We advise you to take the extra mile towards your personal safety when selecting any of these Blue Mountains bushwalks and hikes, we mentioned here.
 We have advised the difficulty level of the track, distance, and time it will take to complete the full circuit.
 However, the difficulty level may change based on personal circumstances.
 Any trek categorized under moderate to hard need to use appropriate hiking gears.
 These could be hiking boots, a backpack, or a hydration bladder.
-Don’t forget to take a sunscreen good SPF rating and a wear sun-protective clothing during summer.
+Don’t forget to take a sunscreen good SPF rating and wear sun-protective clothing during summer.
 Lastly, we advise you to check NSW national park alerts for any updates about these tracks before you head out.